 Given the intra-tow variance in the mechanical properties, the modeling effort was revisited to understand the causes.
 Treating the plasma as a poorly conducting metal, the plasma current density profile corresponding to the processing power as function of location was modeled.
-Figure 9 shows two simulations of a plasma column in an applicator analogous to the MAP.
+Fig. 9 shows two simulations of a plasma column in an applicator analogous to the MAP.
 At higher conductivity, the current profile changes shape considerably to become hollow.
-This may explain the relative lack of processing on the interior tows.
+This may explain the relative lack of processing on the interior tows under certain operating conditions.

-Fig. 9 The current density shown inside the plasma column for two different values of plasma conductivity.
+Fig. 9.
+The current density shown inside the plasma [processing] zone for two different values of "plasma" conductivity.
+As the conductivity goes up, the penetration of the microwaves into the plasma is reduced which also reduces the amount of processing near the center.

-5.3 MICROWAVE-ASSISTED-PLASMA (MAP) SYSTEM SCALING
+2.3 MICROWAVE-ASSISTED-PLASMA (MAP) SYSTEM SCALING

 The baseline MAP system runs in the low-to-medium vacuum regime.
 This operating regime requires the use of vacuum pumps and seals that have been the focus of engineering improvements to reduce cost and enhance reliability as the system was scaled to handle more tows.
 A series of plasma-only baseline measurements were taken in order to develop a set of optimized operating conditions for carbonization.
-For example, Figure 10 shows the how the temperature of the vacuum chamber and the working gas varies as the inlet pressure is varied.
-Similar experiments have been done for chamber pressure and rf input power.
+For example, Fig. 10 shows the how the temperature of the vacuum chamber and the working gas varies as the inlet pressure is varied.
+Similar experiments were done for chamber pressure and rf input power.
 Later experiments added the tow to determine the effect of effluent emission during carbonization as well as the modified rf absorption profile in the chamber due to the tow.

-Fig. 10 Maximum temperature of quartz tube and of gas at outlet vs. gas inlet pressure.
+Fig. 10.
+Maximum temperature of quartz tube and of gas at outlet vs. gas inlet pressure.

-As the carbonization was being scaled, effluent tar buildup in the vacuum foreline, mesh filters, and vacuum pumps that led to a loss of pumping speed was noted after only several hours of processing.
-The loss of pumping speed meant that the chamber pressure could not be maintained for long processing runs in that configuration, and the buildup of tar in the pumps led to extensive downtime for maintenance and rebuild.
-A commercial filter as shown in Figure 11 was installed to evaluate a simple approach to removing this buildup.
+As the carbonization system was being scaled, effluent tar buildup in the vacuum foreline, mesh filters, and vacuum pumps that led to a loss of pumping speed was noted after only several hours of processing.
+The loss of pumping speed meant that the chamber pressure could not be maintained for long processing runs in that configuration and the buildup of tar in the pumps led to extensive downtime for maintenance and rebuild.
+A commercial filter as shown in Fig. 11 was installed to evaluate a simple approach to removing this buildup.
 While the conductance through the filter had slowly reduced over time as the filter gauze fills up, the conductance was still easily high enough to maintain pumping speed even after three times the processing time required to saturate the previous mesh filter.
 In addition, an inspection after a significant amount of run-time revealed that far less of the effluent tars were making it past the new filter-trap, better protecting the pumps.
-Even with these improvements, subsequent experiments with higher throughput show that pump protection is not fully resolved.
+Even with these improvements, subsequent experiments with even higher fiber throughput show that pump protection is not fully resolved.

-Fig. 11 Commercial filter-trap installed on the MAP vacuum line.
+Fig. 11.
+Commercial filter-trap installed on the MAP vacuum foreline.